Robert S. Wiseman: Postwar career in night vision research

 Wiseman became the Chief of the Research and Photometric Section in the Night Vision Equipment Branch in the Corps of Engineers R&D Laboratories in Fort Belvoir, Virginia in 1954.
 His work focused on improving night vision.
 By 1958, he was promoted to branch chief.

 In 1965, he became director of the newly created Night Vision Laboratory at Fort Belvior as well as at the Combat Surveillance & Target Acquisition Laboratory (C.S.& T.A.) at Fort Monmouth, New Jersey.
 His work assisted in the development of improved night vision technology utilized in later military actions.
 Wiseman was known as "Mr. Night Vision" to his colleagues.

 In 1980, President Jimmy Carter awarded Wiseman the rank of Distinguished Executive in the Senior Executive Service.

 In 1981, Wiseman retired from Civil Service and worked for Martin Marietta Aerospace in Orlando, Florida, where he fulfilled various management positions.

 Personal life and death

 Wiseman was married on February 1, 1947, to Norma Mae Woodard, also of Robinson, Illinois.
-On August 23, 2013, Wiseman passed away, survived by his wife of 66 years Norma Mae Wiseman, and by a daughter and several grandchildren.
+On August 23, 2013, Wiseman died, survived by his wife of 66 years Norma Mae Wiseman, and by a daughter and several grandchildren.
 Funeral services with military graveside rites conducted by the Robinson VFW Post 459 and the American Legion Post, were held, and his remains were interred in Robinson New Cemetery, Robinson, Illinois.